delphictruth/whenedenwaslost-01/src/site/notes/Characters/Bardolph Vos.md

 ### Jedi Saber

 Bardolph's Jedi lightsaber had a [[Crystals/Kaiburr\|Kaiburr]] crystal, which gave the saber several balancing properties and can boost the user's Force abilities.
-It was emerald in color and had a distinctive cursed hilt, styled for [[Lightsaber Combat/Makashi (II)\|Makashi]] combat.
+It was emerald in color and had a distinctive cursed hilt, styled for [[Forms & Martial Arts/Makashi (II)\|Makashi]] combat.

 ### Darksider Saber